Ossy7/Agnes/Readme.txt

 Agnes App
+Version: 1.3.3

 DESCRIPTION

-Agnes is a GUI app written in Python version 2.7.14+ and PyQt4.
+Agnes is a script written in Python2 and compatible with python3.
-It is a one (1) click statistics view of your database table (mysql-mariaDB, postgresql).
+It is an analyses of your database table (mysql-mariaDB, postgresql).
 Agnes is dedicated to my mother for her unfailing love and encouragement.
 Agnes has the potential to run on most devices with little or no effort.